schitresh/software_development/languages/javascript/12_this_keyword.md

 stu2.print // stu2

 // Here the inner function is being called from the global object
-// And there name is not defined
+// Where name is not defined
 // Can use arrow function instead const student = {
-  name: 'name',
+  name: 'Tom Cruise',
   print() {
     return function () { console.log(this.name) }
   }